 Common Misunderstandings About Online Reputation Management

-Potential clients are much more inclined to purchase your good or service if they have heard about you before.
+Potential clients are much more inclined to purchase your goods or service if they have heard about you and your brand before.
 There are about 4 social media platforms that run that space, so if you can master each one success will shortly follow.
 (Facebook, Twitter, Instagram, and YouTube).

 Ignoring Negative Feedback

 Remember to be polite and respectful while responding to disgruntled customers.
 Negative situations have the tendency to escalate quickly if not approached with caution.
-For those who are on the edge about purchasing your good or service may decide to buy after noticing that you care about what your customers say.
-Showing you are there to help makes all the difference.
+For those who are on the fence about purchasing your good or service, many may decide to buy after noticing that you care about what your customers say.
+Showing you are there to help make all the difference.

 Turning a Negative Review Positive